PatelAbhay550/belong-music/README.md

-# 🎵 Belong Music
+# 🎵 Belong Music - Progressive Web App

-A modern, Notion-style music streaming application built with Next.js and JioSaavn API integration.
-Experience your favorite music with a clean, intuitive interface inspired by Notion's design principles.
+A modern, Notion-style music streaming Progressive Web App built with Next.js and JioSaavn API integration.
+Experience your favorite music with a clean, intuitive interface that works offline and can be installed on any device.

 ## ✨ Features